GAE074/DisposableTools/README.md

 **Update Notes**

 13.MAY.21
-* Added a failsafe to FlightsMap (for initial setup of phpvms, admin has no home or current airport)
+* Added a failsafe to FlightsMap (during initial setup of phpvms, admin has no home or current airport)

 12.MAY.21
 * Fixed FlightMaps Widget controller (pilot company restriction filter)